jeffknerr/mytrilog/aws/README.md

 https://www.kevinlondon.com/2016/09/20/devops-from-scratch-pt-2

 Prerequisites (and versions used here):
-- running these commands on ubuntu 22.04
+- running these commands on ubuntu 22.04 (jammy)
 - have vagrant installed (v2.3.4)
 - have terraform installed (v1.4.5)
-- have ansible installed (v8.5.0)
+- have ansible installed (v2.14.5)
 - have aws cli installed (v2.11.11)
 - have ssh key for aws already set up
 - have aws keys already set up and in ~/.aws files